salihmarangoz/yolo_segmentation_ros/README.md

 $ pip install -r requirements.txt
 ```

-**Download Model (Currently best: `yolov8l-seg-V1`):** [If you would like to skip the training part, download the `best.pt` from here](https://drive.google.com/drive/folders/1aZ4MpL7zXARpdr7hky6iucenSEoaDH9W?usp=sharing) and place it into the `model` folder.
+**Download Model:** [If you would like to skip the training part, download the `best.pt` from here](https://drive.google.com/drive/folders/1aZ4MpL7zXARpdr7hky6iucenSEoaDH9W?usp=sharing) and place it into the `model` folder.
 Small models run faster but worse, large models run slower but better.
 Click [here](https://docs.ultralytics.com/tasks/segment/#models) for more information about the base models, their performances and computation times.
+Currently recommended: `yolov8l-seg-V1`, best nano model which can run on CPU: `yolov8n-seg-V2`

 Tested on;